-The Sustaine Console provides a variety of reports, facilitating transparency for the system operator, operational management and campus leadership.
+The Sustaine platform provides a variety of reports, facilitating transparency for energy consultants and facility owners, operators and occupants.

 Sustainability Reporting.
-Electricity generated by co-generation and solar onsite is generally more efficient than the electricity produced by the marginal power plant on the grid.
-Sustaine is measuring the carbon intensity of grid power available from your local utility at every hour, and comparing that to the carbon intensity of your behind-the-meter energy production.
-The result is quarterly and annual cabon savings generated by your existing facilities.
-Also, using equivalency calculators provided by the EPA, the carbon emissions you avoid are converted into emission equivalents (cars on the road, gallons of gasoline, etc.).
+Electricity generated by renewables onsite is generally more efficient than the electricity produced by the marginal power plant on the grid.
+Sustaine measures the carbon intensity of grid power available from the local utility at every hour, and compares that to the carbon intensity of onsite energy production.
+The result is quarterly and annual carbon savings at each facility.
+Also, using equivalency calculators provided by the EPA, the carbon emissions avoided are converted into emission equivalents (cars on the road, gallons of gasoline, etc.).